umbraco/UmbracoDocs/13/umbraco-cms/reference/security/two-factor-authentication.md

 In this razor-code sample, we get the current member's unique key and list all registered `ITwoFactorProvider` implementations.

 If the `setupData` is `null` for the specified `providerName` it means the provider is already set up.
 In this case, we show a disable button.
-Otherwise, we check the type and show the UI for how to set up the App Authenticator, by showing the QR Code and an input field to validate the code from the App Authenticator.
+Otherwise, we check the type and show the UI for how to set up the App Authenticator.
+We will show the QR Code and an input field to validate the code from the App Authenticator.

 The last part required is to use the `Login` Partial Macro snippet.